 Lotso Huggin' Bear himself is a Shout-Out.
 Between the name, nature, appearance, and the Viral Commercial for the toy, he's obviously meant to be one of the Care Bears gone horribly, horribly wrong.
 And he's paraphrasing a quote from The Bridge on the River Kwai.

 Also from the opening sequence, Rex's roar is taken straight out of Jurassic Park.
+A natural move, considering his appearance on the car's mirror during a scene in Al's Toy Barn from the previous film.

 The scene where Barbie and Ken see each other for the first time, and the song Dream Weaver is playing is highly reminiscent of the scene where Wayne sees Cassandra for the first time in Wayne's World.